Conference Reporter

 Do you tend to cast a wide net and hope something comes up or know what you’re looking for when you start an investigation?

 I think it depends.
 I think most of the time it’s that there’s a tip-off of some kind.
-It might be that someone’s got in touch to say ‘this this smells a bit odd and I’ve got these particular concerns’.
-Otherwise it will come from reading a news story about something, realising that there are unanswered questions in that story which could be worthy of investigation and that gives you lead.
+It might be that someone’s got in touch to say: “This smells a bit odd and I’ve got these particular concerns”.
+Otherwise, it will come from reading a news story about something, realising that there are unanswered questions in that story which could be worthy of investigation and that gives you a lead.

-My colleague, Tom Burgis, has this great metaphor: ‘An investigation is a bit like an invasion – you have to build a beach head’.
+My colleague, Tom Burgis, has this great metaphor: “An investigation is a bit like an invasion — you have to build a beachhead [a military term for when a unit arrives at a landing beach by sea and begins to defend the area as more reinforcements arrive].”
 This is the core fact, which I know is accurate, and this is the rock upon which I can then start to fan out, learn more, identify where the issues are, and then focus in on them.

 Have you always been interested in investigations or was this something you grew into?